adnantheanalyst/BostonHousingDataSet_R_Analysis/README.md

 [1] 0
 the p-value confirms the rejection of H0

-In R we can use function anova()
+In R I used function anova()

 anova(model, model2)

-Note that in this case statistic F corresponds to the square of statistic t for the significance of the coefficient associated to the square of lstat in model2.
+Note that in this case statistic F corresponded to the square of statistic t for the significance of the coefficient associated to the square of lstat in model2.
 Residuals of the updated model

 par(mfrow=c(2,2))